WHO IS JOSH PUCKETT?

-James Brooks, the family’s next door neighbor had been on ongoing source of annoyance for Christine and Susan.
-The neighbors squabbled over foliage that bordered the property line.
+James Brooks, the family’s next-door neighbour had been the ongoing source of annoyance for Christine and Susan.
+The neighbours squabbled over foliage that bordered the property line.
 However, Christine and Susan were unaware that Brooks’ anger went far beyond overgrown trees and brush; Brooks was a homophobe and disapproved of Christine’s and Susan’s lifestyle.
 On that ill-fated day in May, Brooks gunned Christine and Susan down in their driveway in broad daylight – with little concern for their lives, their families or Joshua Puckett.
 “I had to do it,” is all Brooks offered as an explanation.

 For Joshua, however, May 5 1992, was far less inconsequential

 It was a typical spring day.
 Following track practice, Joshua was surprised when his grandfather showed up to pick him up instead of Christine.
 His grandfather escorted him back into the school where Joshua was informed that his mother had died.
 Joshua was advised that “all things happen for a reason” and “everything is God’s plan.”
-Those words were the only counseling/guidance the grieving boy received subsequent to the murder of his family.
+Those words were the only counselling/guidance the grieving boy received after the murder of his family.

 Joshua’s grandfather took him “home” to gather what he needed to start yet another new life.
 When they arrived, Joshua bore witness to a horrific site no child should ever have to see.
 News crews were scattered about.
 In front of Joshua, the driveway displayed bloody chalk outlines delineating the place where Christine Puckett and Susan Pittmann spent the last seconds of their lives.
 That moment etched into the 14-year old boy’s memories forever.
 “My heart stopped, my life stopped, my hope for anything normal stopped.
 I was alone in this world.” – Joshua Puckett